 Overly positive reviews are the M.O. of these fake review sites.
 And those unrealistically glowing testimonies can be huge red flags to consumers that something is up.
 If readers can tell reviews are fake, it can result in a total destruction of trust.
 Not only can this turn customers off to your business, but it can render all your truthful positive reviews and unreliable.

 Facebook uses an algorithm to serve users with the best content that’s most relevant to them.
 As a business, the algorithm determines how often your post appears in your fans’ newsfeeds.
 This is largely determined by the proportion between likes and page engagement.

 When you purchase likes or reviews you populate your page with more content.
 But, because it’s not organic, your engagement levels are down.
 This disparity devalues your page and, as a result, the popularity of your content will shrink.

 Moral of the story— Facebook has its ways of rewarding good, honest social growth and punishing corner cutters.

 While not every site offering Facebook reviews for purchase is sketchy, some of them are.
 And if you hand over any of your account information, you risk getting hacked.
 Again, when you look at the risks vs. the rewards, it’s tough to justify the means here.

 The Best Ways To Get More Facebook Reviews

 Texting is an incredible tool to ask for ratings and reviews.
 It’s easy to follow up with customers post-purchase with a link to your Facebook page.
 You can even track your links and send nudges to people who haven’t clicked yet.

-However, if you’re looking for a quick and easy way to increase your odds of collecting Facebook reviews directly on your page, ensure you’ve got the right CTAs in place.
+However, if you’re looking for a quick and easy way to get more Facebook reviews directly on your business page, ensure that you have the right strategies in place.

 - Ask for reviews at the right time, like after a customer has had a good experience with a customer service agent or their product has been delivered